 We are a member-based, not-for-profit organization representing, and supported by, researchers, policymakers, practitioners, and students with academic and civil society partnerships across Canada and globally.

-CAGH is the outcome of a member-supported amalgamation of the Canadian Society for International Health (CSIH) and the Canadian Coalition for Global Health Research (CCGHR) and builds on our more than 60 years of combined history, leadership and action.
-CAGH is governed by an Interim Board of Directors with the participation of Board representatives from both CSIH and CCGHR.
-An inaugural CAGH Board of Directors will be elected in late 2021.
+CAGH is the outcome of a member-supported amalgamation of the Canadian Society for International Health (CSIH) and the Canadian Coalition for Global Health Research (CCGHR) and builds on our more than 60 years of combined history, leadership, and action.
+Until January 3rd, 2022, CAGH was governed by an Interim Board of Directors with the participation of Board representatives from both CSIH and CCGHR.
+An Inaugural CAGH Board of Directors has been elected and will soon be revealed.
 The Interim Board has approved strategic directions for CAGH and the Inaugural Board will develop the 2022-2024 Strategic Plan.

 A vibrant global health community creating a healthier and more equitable world.